 Investing in effective roof flashing not only protects your home from water damage but also contributes to its overall safety, efficiency, and value.

-Best Materials for Roof Flashing
+Comparing the Best Roof Flashing Materials

+Choosing the right flashing material is essential for long-term roof performance.
 24, 26, and 28 gauge steel, galvanized steel, aluminum, and copper are commonly used for metal flashing, each offering unique benefits.
 Modern roofers prefer these materials for their durability and performance over traditional lead.
 Here’s how the different materials compare:

 24, 26 & 28 Gauge Steel